-- a.
-Perform research-based road condition assessment of paved and unpaved roads in Winnie Madikizela LM. - b.
+- b.
 Carry out Destructive and Non-Destructive tests from selected problematic road sections for laboratory test and analysis. - c.
 Use the deflection results, FWD and previous VCI results to determine the Remaining useful life of the pavement. - d.
 Use the inference generated from the investigations to recommend options for appropriate surfacing performance asphalt material mix design options to be implemented on the failed road sections and gravel surface overlay where necessary. - e.
-Identify the leading causes of Infrastructure failure (electrical, storm water, roads network and bridges) distress and pavement failures; mix design, construction, materials, climate,

-- traffic, structural design, geometric design. - f.
+Identify the leading causes of Infrastructure failure (electrical, storm water, roads network and bridges) distress and pavement failures; mix design, construction, materials, climate, traffic, structural design, geometric design. - f.
 Review, analyse and recommend extent of storm and sewer leakages mitigation plan, electrical services (power supply and distribution, traffic lights, functionality of robot lights); generation of the Electrical Network Model, Future Demand and Supply assessment and analysis of electrical services and energy options, Refurbishment Plans in relation to public lights, traffic lights and electrical equipment.